-The attorneys and staff at Aaron Sachs and Associates remain dedicated to supporting tornado relief efforts in Joplin.
+The attorneys and staff at Aaron Sachs & Associates, P.C. remain dedicated to supporting tornado relief efforts in Joplin.
 We've been working with the people of Joplin for over a decade, through our permanent Joplin office, and we're proud to be part of such a strong, resilient community.
 In that spirit, our office is pleased to be a sponsor of "Seven Homes in Seven Days," Extreme Makeover: Home Edition's recent Joplin project.
 The two-hour special will air this Friday, January 13 at 7:00 pm on KODE.

 "It is our longstanding commitment to be an active part of our community, and this has never been more important than during this time of crisis," Sachs says.

 The episode was filmed over the course of a week back in October.
 Sam Clifton, president of Millstone Custom Homes, led the project, aided by 21 builders with the Home Builders Association of Southwest Missouri (along with seven designers, 21 builders, and nearly 14,000 volunteers).
 The "big build" - the construction of seven homes - was a first for Extreme Makeover, but Clifton said he always knew the Joplin project would be special.
 "There was no way we could do just one house," Clifton said back in August.
 "This will be a multi-style build...[and it] will be about the families, the heroes.
 It will be much more than home building."

 Seven lots were donated by the city of Joplin, and the homes were designed to reflect seven different American architectural styles.
 Mark Simpson of the Home Builders Association said that the project "show[s] what Joplin is made of.
 I think this will be the point where the rebuilding of Joplin truly takes off."